justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 **Answer**: B) input() displays a prompt and captures user input as a string by default.

 </details>

----
-This content was created by Janet Zulu, Reid Russom, and CTD volunteers.
-To submit feedback, please fill out the [CTD Curriculum Feedback Form](https://airtable.com/apphJi94mO4Uc7a3k/pagD3WQmswgXJvgx3/form).

 ## 2.5 Working with the OS